Fifth Disease Parvovirus Infection

 If you or your child has been exposed to someone with fifth disease, you should watch for cold-like symptoms over the next 4 to 20 days.

 If such symptoms occur, be sure to cough or sneeze into a tissue or your shirt sleeve rather than your hands to prevent droplets from spreading to others.
 Put used tissues directly into the garbage.
 Wash your hands often.
-For more information, see HealthLinkBC File #85 Hand Washing for Parents and Children.
+For more information, please visit HealthLinkBC File #85 Hand washing: Help stop the spread of germs.

 What is the treatment?